apache/incubator-brooklyn/docs/use/guide/defining-applications/common-usage.md

 - Hardware requirements such as ``minRam`` and ``minCores`` can be supplied, or a ``hardwareId``  (jclouds only)

+- Specific Secury Groups can be specified using `securityGroups`, if you want to reuse set of existing ones (jclouds only)

+- Specific KeyPair can be specified using `keyPair`, if you want to reuse an existing keypair (jclouds only).

 - Specific VM images can be specified using ``imageId`` or ``imageNameRegex`` (jclouds only)

 - User metadata can be attached, using the syntax ``userMetadata=key=value,key2="value 2"`` (jclouds only)